-Programming external devices is done by connecting to a target board through the provided debug connector, and by setting the debug mode to [Out].
-The same connector can also be used to connect an external debugger to the MGM13P Module on the kit, by setting debug mode to [In].
+To program external devices, use the debug connector to connect to a target board and set the debug mode to [Out].
+The same connector can also be used to connect an external debugger to the BGM220S Module on the kit by setting debug mode to [In].